-Association in Java is a relationship that defines the relationship between two classes that are independent of one another.
-It represents Has-A relationship.
+Association in Java is a relationship between two separate classes that are independent of one another.
+It represents a Has-A relationship.

 Association is one of the core concepts of object-oriented programming in Java.
-It indicates how objects of classes communicate with each other and how they use the functionality and services provided by that communicated object.
+It defines how objects of one class communicate with objects of another class and use their functionalities or services.

 Association establishes a multiplicity relation between objects where all objects have their own lifecycle and there is no owner of association (Has-A relationship).